 Best P2P Platform

 Founded in 2021, Bitunix targets emerging markets with spot, derivatives, and an active escrowed P2P hub.
-It holds a US FinCEN registration and provides flexible PHP payment rails for peer trades.
+It holds a US FinCEN registration and supports flexible PHP payment rails for peer-to-peer trades.

 Why We Picked It

-Its P2P desk features numerous Filipino merchants, many with impeccable completion records, fostering competitive pricing and execution.
-Payment methods span bank transfers, e-wallets, and even cash in person, all guarded by escrow until settlement.
+Its P2P desk lists numerous Filipino merchants, many with strong completion records, which can support competitive pricing and more consistent execution.
+Payment methods can include bank transfers, e-wallets, and even cash in person, with escrow used to guard transactions until settlement.

 Pros and Cons